TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
-        1. Home Laptop &.
-Desktop Deals
+        1. Home Laptops Sale
-        2. Professional Laptop &.
-Desktop Deals
+        2. Professional Laptops Sale
+        3. Tablets Sale
+        4. Desktops Sale
-        3. Lenovo Gift Guide
+        5. Lenovo Gift Guide
-        4. ThinkPad &.
+        6. ThinkPad &.
 ThinkCentre QuickShips
-        5. Accessories Hot Deals
+        7. Accessories Hot Deals
-        6. Bing Page Deals
+        8. Bing Page Deals
-        7. Deals for Students and Educators
+        9. Deals for Students and Educators
-        8. Outlet
+        10. Outlet
-        9. See all Current Offers
+        11. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?